What does 0% intro APR mean on a credit card and how does it work?

 Keep an eye on the length of time for the 0% intro APR

-Making the most out of your 0% intro APR period is essential.
+Let’s look at some ways to make the most out of your 0% intro APR period.

-If you're planning to do a balance transfer, think strategically about how you're going to use the time when the 0% intro APR on balance transfers applies to focus on paying down your debt.
+If you plan to do a balance transfer, think strategically about how you will use the time when the 0% intro balance transfer APR applies.
+How will you focus on paying down your debt?

-On the other hand, if you want to use the card for shopping with your 0% intro APR on purchases, make sure the balance is fully paid off before the introductory period ends and the standard purchase rate begins, or that balance will begin to accrue interest.
+If you have a 0% intro APR on purchases and want to use the card for shopping or making a large purchase, make sure the balance is fully paid off before the introductory period ends and the standard purchase rate begins, or that balance will begin to accrue interest.

 A 0% intro APR credit card can impact your credit score

-Because of the way your credit score works, it can still be impacted by purchases or balance transfers made on a credit card during a 0% intro APR period.
+Because of the way your credit score works, it can still be impacted by purchases or balance transfers made during a 0% intro APR period.
+This is because any balance you carry on a credit card will increase your credit utilization ratio, which in turn will affect your creditworthiness.

-However, if you pay down your debt after a balance transfer, that can be good for your credit utilization ratio.
-What's more, opening a new credit card account can increase your credit utilization ratio as well by increasing your total available credit.
+If you make new purchases or transfer a balance, even if they don't accrue much or any interest, your credit utilization ratio will increase — which can impact your credit score.
+However, paying down your debt after new purchases or a balance transfer can be good for your credit utilization ratio.
+What's more, opening a new credit card account can increase your total available credit.

 Know what it takes to qualify for a 0% intro APR offer